SerCharles/CN-RMA/doc/train_val.md

 ## Step 2: Pretraining the FCAF3D detection network

-If you want to skip Steps 1 and 2, you can directly download our pre-trained base weights on ScanNet and ARKitScenes.(TODO)
+If you want to skip Steps 1 and 2, you can directly download our pre-trained base weights on [ScanNet](https://cloud.tsinghua.edu.cn/f/14408c8a12324f03b4bb/?dl=1) and [ARKitScenes](https://cloud.tsinghua.edu.cn/f/8163c4bd04d248df9d86/?dl=1).

 For convenience, we **dump the point clouds with features** based on our pre-trained reconstruction network and our ray marching method, and **directly use the FCAF3D code** to pre-train the FCAF3D network.

 ### 2.1 Dump the point clouds with features

 First, you need to convert your pre-trained reconstruction weight to a universal version.
-Before this, you should `download` the checkpoint template (PATH)(TODO).
+Before this, you should `download` the checkpoint templates for  [ScanNet](https://cloud.tsinghua.edu.cn/f/14408c8a12324f03b4bb/?dl=1) and [ARKitScenes](https://cloud.tsinghua.edu.cn/f/8163c4bd04d248df9d86/?dl=1).

 ```shell
 python ./data_prepare/combine_models.py --atlas_model_path {your_pretrained_recon_ckpt_path} --fcaf3d_model_path none --full_model_path {template_path} --result_path {your_converted_weight_path} --result_type full